BraedenCollings/Final-Project-DS202/README.md

   crash.
 - PER_NO: Person Number, A unique number assigned to any person involved in the crash.
-- WORK_INJNAME: Fatal injury at work, whether the person was at work at the time of the crash.
-- LAG_HRSNAME: Lag Time, hours between the crash and the time of death.
-- DOANAME:
 - DRUGSNAME: Were there drugs involved in the crash if so the name of the drug.
 - DRINKINGNAME: Was drinking involved in the crash if so what alcohol.
-- EJECTIONNAME: Was there an ejection of a person in the crash.
-- REST_USENAME: Restraint System Used, was there a seatbelt used in the crash.
-- INJ_SEVNAME: What is the severity of the injury.
 - SEXNAME: The gender of people related to the crash.
 - AGE: Age of people in the crash.
 - DRUNK_DR: Drinking Drivers, The number of drinking drivers involved in the crash.
 - FATALS: The number of fatalities in the crash.
-- SCH_BUSNAME: Was there a school bus related in the crash.
 - WEATHER1NAME: Atmospheric conditions at the time of the crash.
 - LGT_CONDNAME: What was the lighting condition at the time of the crash.
-- WRK_ZONENAME: Did the crash occur in the boundaries of a work zone.
-- RELJCT2NAME: Location of the crash with respect to presence to a junction or interchange areas.
-- MAN_COLLNAME: Manner of the collision, were ther multiple vechiles involed in the crash.
-- HARM_EVNAME: First harmful event, first injury produced by the event of a crash.
 - LATITUDE: The location of the crash using global positioning (East and West).
 - LONGITUD: The location of the crash using global positioning (North